 Another way to brand your pins is to have your website link and/or your logo on the pin somewhere, generally at the bottom.
 That way not only will people be able to see your site name, but if someone steals your Pinterest pin you can prove that it’s yours!
 (Trust me, this happens ALL THE TIME!)

-If you’re struggling to create pins that get clicks, check out the pin templates I have on my Etsy!
+If you’re struggling to create pins that get clicks, check out the pin templates I have!

 6. PINTEREST MISTAKE: NOT MANUALLY PINNING

 I’ve mentioned this a few times already but I haven’t really gone in-depth with it yet.
 Manually pinning to Pinterest is the way to grow these days.

 You used to just be able to pin all of your pins to Tailwind and never have to touch Pinterest.
 I used to schedule an entire month of pins onto Tailwind and never even went to Pinterest!

 I guess a bunch of other creators must have been doing the same because Pinterest got smart and decided that scheduling pins wasn’t the way to go anymore.